RebelToolbox/RebelDocumentation/tutorials/physics/kinematic_character_2d.rst

 Scene setup
 ~~~~~~~~~~~

-To have something to test, here's the scene (from the tilemap tutorial):
+To have something to test, here is a simple starting project:
+:download:`Kinematic Body <files/kinematic-body.zip>`.
-:download:`kbscene.zip <files/kbscene.zip>`.
-We'll be creating a new scene
-for the character.
+We'll be creating a new scene for the character.
 Use the robot sprite and create a scene like this:

 .. image:: img/kbscene.png